EXPLAINER: What's behind the storming of Iraq's parliament? - NewsBreak

 EXPLAINER: What's behind the storming of Iraq's parliament?

-BAGHDAD — (AP) — The followers of the influential populist Shiite cleric came by the thousands to storm Iraq's parliament.
+The followers of the influential populist Shiite cleric came by the thousands to storm Iraq 's parliament.
 Just as quickly, the protesters dispersed at his command.

 A look at how Iraq got to this point: